sillsdev/ptx2pdf/docs/documentation/figures.md

 ```

 ### Decoration of the reference
- By default the reference (if present) folows the catption and is in (rounded) brackets.
+ By default the reference (if present) follows the catption and is in (rounded) brackets.
 The code for this is:
 ```
 \def\DecorateRef#1{(#1)}
 ```